Cyclic Sieving and Cluster Duality of Grassmannian: Cluster nature of decorated configuration space

 \subsection{Tropicalization}

 Cluster varieties are examples of \emph{positive spaces}, which admit canonical tropicalizations.
-The sets of integral tropical points of cluster varieties play important roles in the Fock-Goncharov cluster duality.
-We briefly review the related constructions in this subsection; please see \cite{FGensemble} for more details.
+The sets of integral tropical points of cluster varieties play important roles in the Fock--Goncharov cluster duality.
+We briefly review the related constructions in this subsection; please see~\cite{FGensemble} for more details.

 Let $\mathscr{X}$ be a cluster variety (either $K_2$ type or Poisson type).
-A {\it positive rational function} on $\mathscr{X}$ is a nonzero function that can be expressed as a ratio of two polynomials with non-negative integer coefficients in one (and hence all) cluster(s) of $\mathscr{X}$.
+A {\it positive rational function} on~$\mathscr{X}$ is a nonzero function that can be expressed as a ratio of two polynomials with non-negative integer coefficients in one (and hence all) cluster(s) of~$\mathscr{X}$.
 The set ${P}(\mathscr{X})$ of positive rational functions is a {\it semifield}, i.e., a set closed under addition, multiplication, and division.
 The pair $(\mathscr{X}, P(\mathscr{X}))$ is called a positive space.